stratdev3/SimpleW/documentation/simplew/docs/guide/ssl-certificate.md

 mTLS only validates the connection.
 To integrate with the SimpleW authentication model, you should map the client certificate to a [`HttpPrincipal`](./principal.md).
-There is two approaches to resolve the principal at request time :
+There are two approaches to resolve the principal at request time :

 ::: code-group